 Add the tomatillos and juices from the pan to the soup as well.
 Remove soup from heat and, using an immersion blender or by carefully transferring to a blender in batches, puree the soup.

-Drain the Canned White Beans (30 ounce).
-Add the beans and Canned Mild Diced Green Chiles (4 ounce).
+.
 Return to medium-low heat.
 Stir to combine.
 Taste and season with salt and pepper if desired.
 Bring to a simmer.